How did Christianity really start?

 No part of this book may be reproduced, stored in a retrieval system, or transmitted by any means without the written permission of the author.

-This book is not about Jesus, it’s about the alleged resurrection of Jesus in Jerusalem.
+Please note, this very short book is not a book about Jesus.
+It’s a book about the origins of Christianity, and the alleged resurrection of Jesus in Jerusalem.
 It addresses two fundamental questions.
 First, are Christian claims that Jesus was resurrected in Jerusalem 2000 years ago well founded?
 Second, if not, how come 2000 years later, we have a major world religion based entirely on a false premise?
 Christians may well find themselves challenged by my attempts to answer these questions.

 Throughout the book, I use the term historical-Jesus whenever referring specifically to a purely historical, mortal character called Jesus, and I use the term Gospel-Jesus whenever referring specifically to the Jesus found in the New Testament Gospels.
 Christians claim this Gospel-Jesus was resurrected on the third day after his crucifixion.
 I deliberately use these more specific terms to minimise confusion.